jcheminform/alpinac/README.md

     [`periodic_table.py`](./periodic_table.py).
 -   **Output**: a graph of mass spectrum with labeled peaks (for the identified ones).

+Measured data are read and saved in the class structure `Compound` defined in the file `compound.py`.

 We now describe each step of Figure 1 and provide the road map of the code.

 -   **Step 1: Knapsack**.
 The functions are in `utils_identification.py`.